cisagov/dotgov-home/pages/registration/registration.md

 ## Get another .gov domain

-If you already have a .gov registrar account, [log in](https://domains.dotgov.gov) and then click Registration > Register a domain.
+If you already have a .gov registrar account, [log in](https://domains.dotgov.gov) and then click '_Registration_' > '_Register a domain_'.
 After completing the domain request form, you will also need to submit an authorization letter, as described [here](#prepare-and-send-the-authorization-letter).